momomozhang/cookiecutter-template-generator/README.md

 </div>

-My personal tool to bootstrap a new Python project, all done through a GitHub Action.
+Generator tool to bootstrap a new Python project, all done through a GitHub Action.
 It's the final project from `Taking Python to Production Course` by @phitoduck

 ## 👉 [Check a generated repo here](https://github.com/momomozhang/example_20250730_01_generated_repo) 👈